Because they love snowboarding more than anything, they want to enjoy it to the fullest.

 "At that time, I was skating so hard every day that when I fell, my beanie would fly off along with my goggles.
 The goggles would die and I'd be unable to see, which would cause me to fall again, creating a vicious cycle...I'd be like, 'Oh no, I'm in bad shape!' (laughs)

-The ones sold off the shelf are one size fits all, and are made with a wide stretch width to fit everyone's head, so they stretch out quickly.
-Durability was a particular problem.
-Machine-knitted beanies get damaged quickly when covered in snow and become unusable.
-I also didn't have much money, so I thought I'd make one myself."
+The ones sold on the racks are one-size-fits-all, so they're made with a wide range of elasticity to fit anyone's head, but they stretch out quickly.
+Durability was the biggest problem.
+Machine-knitted beanies get damaged and become unusable very quickly when they get covered in snow.
+Plus, I didn't have much money, so I thought I'd just make my own."

-"I want a comfortable beanie that won't blow away no matter what the situation."
+"I want a beanie that won't blow off no matter the situation."

-This pure desire quickly transformed Aida into an excellent handmade craftsman.
+This pure desire quickly transformed Mr. Aida into a superb handmade craftsman.

 "At the time, my roommate in North Vancouver happened to be able to knit, so she taught me from scratch.
 I've always been quite handy, so I quickly picked it up and was able to incorporate colours and patterns, and gradually I started making more original pieces